The purpose of this experiment is to observe the effects of air exposure on the taste of young raw puer over time.

-Upon tasting the samples, I found that sample C tasted identical to sample B, except for a small difference in the leaf aroma, which was sweeter in sample B. This is an excellent result, since it indicates that suffocated puer can be revived.
+Upon tasting the samples, I found that sample C tasted identical to sample B, except for a small difference in the leaf aroma, which was sweeter in sample B. This is an excellent result, since it indicates that suffocated puer can be resuscitated.

 The effects of puer suffocation may not be totally irreversible.
 It’s possible that vacuum-sealed storage, while not desirable for short-term drinkability, could be used without permanently ruining the tea.